hwheeler01/comp150/syllabus.md

 - Allowing your own work to be copied or used by an outside person.
 - Submitting as your own work something that has been written by an outside person (or web site).
 - Using any unauthorized reference on an exam or assignment.
-- Not acknowledging and describing in writing on an assignment any help you received or gave.
+- Not acknowledging and describing in writing any help you received on an assignment.
-- If you are working on a pair or group project, an "outside person" only refers to people other than your assigned partner or team.
+- If you are working on a pair or group project, an "outside person" only refers to people other than your partner or team.
 - Note that cheating goes both ways: giving and receiving.
 - Consultation is allowed with the TA, tutors and me.
 If you consult with the tutors and/or with me, still make a comment at the top of your work about the substance and depth of the help.